AuthorizeNet/sdk-php/doc/SIM.markdown

 with SIM using the "x_relay_url" field.

 When a transaction occurs, Authorize.Net will post the transaction details to this url.
-You can then craete a page on your server at a url such as http://yourdomain.com/response_handler.php and execute any logic you want when a transaction occurs.
+You can then create a page on your server at a url such as http://yourdomain.com/response_handler.php and execute any logic you want when a transaction occurs.
 The AuthorizeNetSIM class makes it easy to verify the transaction came from Authorize.Net and parse the response: